Michael Turk

-Michael Matthew-Paul Turk (born March 14, 1998) is an American football punter who plays college football for the Oklahoma Sooners.
-He previously played for Lafayette and Arizona State.
-Despite declaring for the 2020 NFL Draft he would regain two years of eligibility after not being selected and not being signed following the draft.
+Michael Matthew-Paul Turk (born March 14, 1998) is an American professional football punter.
+He played college football for the Lafayette Leopards, Oklahoma Sooners, and Arizona State Sun Devils.
+Despite declaring for the 2020 NFL draft, he would regain two years of eligibility after not being selected and not being signed following the draft.
+After playing for two years at Oklahoma, he declared for the 2023 NFL draft and signed with the Miami Dolphins as an undrafted free agent, before being waived prior to the pre-season.

 Early years

 Turk attended Ridge Point High School, where he played safety, contributing to the school winning the 6A Region Championship in 2014 and 2015.
 In less than three years, Turk suffered three ACL tears, which hampered his ability to become a safety at the next level.

 After graduating, he took a year off to train with his brother, Ben Turk, a former punter for Notre Dame, during which he decided that he wanted to become a punter.

 College career

 Lafayette

 Turk accepted a football scholarship from Lafayette College.
 As a true freshman in 2017, where he registered over 2,800 punting yards and setting a school single-season record with an average of 42.7 yards per attempt.
 He received second-team All-Patriot League honors.